How Alcohol Affects the Brain: Now and Later

 ·

 Ever wake up after a night of drinking and wonder why you sent that text or made that questionable decision?
-That foggy feeling and sense of regret isn't a personal failing; it's a direct result of chemistry.
-Alcohol temporarily rewires your brain's communication systems, affecting everything from your judgment to your memory.
-Understanding the connection between your brain and alcohol is the first step toward changing your relationship with it.
+That foggy feeling isn't a personal failing; it's a direct result of chemistry.
+To understand what's happening, we need to look at how does alcohol affect the brain.
+We'll explore the immediate alcohol effects on the brain—like impaired judgment and memory—and the more lasting changes that can happen over time.
 This isn't about shame or scare tactics.
-It's about gaining clarity on what’s happening inside your head, both in the short term and over time, so you can make informed, empowered choices for your health.
+It's about gaining clarity so you can make informed, empowered choices for your health.

 Key Takeaways